nyukat/mammography_metarepository/README.md

 | 3_L-MLO      |  0.7496          |  1                |
 | 3_R-MLO      |  0.0507          |  0                |

-If you model outputs breast-level predictions, it should include the following columns and be saved as a csv.
+If your model outputs breast-level predictions, it should include the following columns and be saved as a csv.

-Breast-level prediction
+_Breast-level predictions_

 | index | left_malignant | right_malignant |
 | ----- | -------------- | --------------- |